unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Pagination.md

     // determine if there's another page ahead var noMoreItems = collection.Length <= pageSize;

-    // use the last item as the cursor of next page, if it exceeds the page-size var lastIndex = noMoreItems ? ^0 : ^1;
+    // use the last item as the cursor of the next page, if it exceeds the page size var lastIndex = noMoreItems ? ^0 : ^1;
     var nextPersonIdCursor = noMoreItems ? default(int?) : collection[^1].Id;